 An emerging theme over the last few paragraphs is a connection between love of learning and learning, training, and questioning.
 A good student has a desire for certain types of epistemic goods, but must also be trained to desire the right sort of goods.
 Consider, as an illustration, Confucius’ refusal to talk – or, presumably, answer questions – about prodigies, feats of strength, and other issues irrelevant to moral self-cultivation (7.21).
 A desire to learn about these topics is not expressive of love of learning, since an appetite for knowledge about these is proscribed.
 An aim of Confucius’ teaching was to train students to have a love of and appetite for the right sorts of epistemic goods, and how to express that desire in the right ways, not least by engaging in effective practices of questioning.
 In the terms of contemporary virtue epistemology, a distinction emerges between two epistemic virtues—curiosity and inquisitiveness (see Watson 2018).
 I aim to show that this distinction is operative in Confucianism.

 The centrality of the love of learning and practices of good questioning to Confucian moral self-cultivation give us good reasons to ask whether that tradition is committed implicitly to the virtues of curiosity and inquisitiveness.
 Certainly scholars affirm the virtue-ethical character of Confucianism, appealing to its focus on the cultivation of virtue, moral practice and education, and exemplars of lives that are ‘consummate’ (see Angle and Slote 2013 and Olberding 2013).
 But epistemic virtue is not a prominent theme in Confucianism scholarship, although it does appear.
 Xunzi, an early Confucian, esteems a virtue that Stephen Angle (2009:14) calls ‘epistemic creativity’ – based on a reading of The Book of Xunzi 19 and 21 – and there is a small, growing literature on Confucianism and virtue epistemology.
 I do not want to claim that the ancient Chinese tradition distinguished ethical and epistemic virtues, as many Western virtue theorists do.
-Instead, there is a range of virtues, many of which have a strongly epistemic dimension, although all are, ultimately, directed towards the fundamentally moral project of becoming a self-cultivated, ‘consummate’ person.
+Although there is a range of virtues, many with a strongly epistemic dimension, all are ultimately directed towards the fundamentally moral project of becoming a self-cultivated, ‘consummate’ person.

 Love of learning